The decades-old technologies – CAD and BIM – are gaining newfound freedom, thanks to 360-degree mobile mapping cameras.

 What is CAD

-Computer aided design or computer aided engineering (CAD/CAE) has become a major part of modern day engineering and construction practices.
-With CAD modeling software, engineers can develop plans quickly by converting their blueprints into 3-Dimensional images.
-These images can then be used for optimizations and to resolve any issues before construction begins.
+Computer-aided design or computer-aided engineering (CAD/CAE) has become a major part of modern-day engineering and construction practices.
+With CAD modeling software, engineers can develop plans quickly by converting their blueprints into 3-dimensional images.
+These images are for optimizations and to resolve any issues before construction begins.

 CAD modeling uses a three-dimensional solid model as the basis for representing a physical object.
-The software system enables designers/engineers to create objects from scratch or from existing data that they have been given, such as blueprints or drawings.
-They can also slice through designs in order to see hidden structures of an object as well as split them apart so that separate components are visible on screen.
-When making adjustments, CAD systems allow users to reduce, expand or stretch parts of a design without adding any additional geometric errors or distortions because everything is based on mathematical calculations rather than what the eye sees.
+The software system enables designers/engineers to create objects from scratch or from existing data, such as blueprints or drawings.
+They can also slice through designs to see hidden structures, or split them apart so that separate components are visible.
+When making adjustments, CAD systems allow users to reduce, expand, or stretch the design without introducing geometric errors or distortions.
+This is because everything is based on mathematical calculations rather than what the eye sees.

-The software systems engineers and architects use to build their models are derived from a system of coordinates and measure units that we often take for granted in the real world.
-It is exactly this system that allows architects and engineers to work with objects on screen as if they were tangible, without having them occupy an actual space or require any physical components.
-CAD modelers and designers can create and manipulate objects on screen by converting pre-coordinated mathematical data which makes it possible for less technical people to generate computer based 3D designs for prototyping purposes.
+The software engineers and architects use a system of coordinates and measurements to build their models.
+It is exactly this system that allows architects and engineers to work with objects on screen as if they were tangible.
+Now they don’t have to occupy an actual space or require any physical components.
+CAD modelers and designers can create and manipulate objects on screen by converting pre-coordinated mathematical data.
+It makes it possible for non-technical users to generate computer-based 3D designs for prototyping purposes.

-CAD modeling actually complies with the primary principle behind most modern-day computer aided design programs: ‘Garbage In, Garbage Out.’
-This means that if you start with flawed data (i.e., ‘garbage’) and attempt to modify it , then your model will still be flawed.
-CAD modeling should not be looked at as a means of just adding and modifying components and materials, but first as an effective tool for ensuring that the design is sound from the start.
+CAD modeling actually complies with the primary principle behind most modern-day computer-aided design programs: ‘Garbage In, Garbage Out.’
+This means that if you start with flawed data (i.e., ‘garbage’) and attempt to modify it, then your model will still be flawed.
+It should not be seen as a means of just adding and modifying components and materials.
+But first, it is an effective tool for ensuring that the design is sound from the start.

 The roots of CAD

-The first CAD system was envisioned by computer scientist Dr. Ivan Sutherland who worked at Harvard University in 1963 on what he called ‘Sketchpad.’
+Computer scientist Dr. Ivan Sutherland, who worked at Harvard University in 1963, built the first CAD system on what he called ‘Sketchpad.’
 Though it lacked many of the capabilities that are now integral parts of most modern CAD systems, this rudimentary program allowed the user to pick points through interactive wireframe graphics and use these coordinates to draw basic geometric figures like triangles or squares.
-Sketchpad was groundbreaking because it allowed users to manipulate data (i.e., modifying geometry) instead of having to redesign from scratch.
+Sketchpad was groundbreaking because it allowed users to manipulate data (i.e., modify geometry) instead of having to redesign from scratch.

-The first 3D solid modeling system was developed in 1972 by MAGI.
+In 1972, MAGI developed the first 3D solid modeling system.
 Since its inception, the software has been continually updated to provide architects/designers with increasingly more sophisticated drawing capabilities as well as help improve overall efficiency.
-Current versions such as AutoCAD 2012, which is widely used today, offer various tools that allow users to pick points on objects to apply dimensions through an easy-to-use right click menu, to view objects in numerous ways (i.e., wireframe , hidden line, shaded) and to manipulate designs through dynamic ‘inferencing,’ which automatically updates the model based on adjustments users make on screen.
+Current versions such as AutoCAD 2012, which is widely used today, offer various tools that allow users to pick points on objects to apply dimensions through an easy-to-use right click menu, to view objects in numerous ways (i.e., wireframe, hidden line, shaded) and to manipulate designs through dynamic ‘inferencing,’ which automatically updates the model based on adjustments users make on screen.

 When CAD is used